Black Spades: History

 The gang quickly spread to nearby housing projects in the Soundview area (Monroe Houses, Soundview Houses, Bronx River Houses) and throughout the Bronx, starting a subculture inviting music into the lives of gang members.
 The Black Spades were also participants in the Hoe Avenue peace meeting.
 The Black Spades also included a women's division that started in Clason Point housing and Junior High School I.S.
 131.

-By the early 1970s the Black Spades had increased in numbers and members began to lose focus of their original purpose.
-The Black Spades and younger members (Young Spades/Baby Spades) became violent and other divisions were unrestrained.
-David Brockington didn't like the direction that they were headed so he stepped down as 1st division president.
-Afterwards Monk became the new supreme president of the Black Spades which became a full-fledged street gang.
+By the early 1970s, the Black Spades had increased in numbers, and members began to lose focus of their original purpose.
+The Black Spades and younger members (Young Spades/Baby Spades) became violent, and other divisions were unrestrained.
+David Brockington didn't like the direction that they were headed, so he stepped down as 1st division president.
+Afterwards, Monk became the new supreme president of the Black Spades, which became a full-fledged street gang.

-New York street gang activity peaked in 1973, and then began to decline.
-Reasons for this decline included violence and drug use as well as a move to the burgeoning hip hop culture in park jams, block parties and clubs.

-Afrika Bambaataa was a member in the Young Spade 1st division 1st chapter then joined the Bronx River Houses Black Spades 10th Division before becoming a famous hip hop DJ.
+Afrika Bambaataa was first a member in the Young Spade 1st division 1st chapter, then later joined the Bronx River Houses Black Spades 10th Division, before becoming a famous hip hop DJ.
 He went on to form the Universal Zulu Nation on November 12, 1977;